Wedding RSVP QR Code Generator:

 Size Guide

 Minimum 1 inch × 1 inch for table cards and place settings.
 Use 2 × 2 inches for standing signs and bar displays.
-For welcome boards and large venue signs, go 4 inches or larger.
-Always download as SVG for print — it scales to any size without losing sharpness, unlike PNG which can pixelate when enlarged.
+For welcome boards and large venue signs, go 4 inches or larger — see the full QR code size guide for scanning-distance math.
+For print, the SVG keeps its edges at any size — it comes with any paid plan.

 Quiet Zone